-In Sealed Deck tournaments, players may add as many basic lands to their decks as desired; no maximum is imposed.
+In Sealed Deck tournaments, players may add as many basic lands as desired to their decks during deck construction.
 Extra lands are allowed for sideboards, and players may add basic lands to their sideboards any time between games.

 135. Rules for Draft Tournaments